The Washington Post Tone of Voice — Principled & Watchdog

 What is The Washington Post's brand message?

-The Washington Post's core message is about Holding power accountable.
-Their concept "Protecting democracy through journalism" drives their mission: To hold the powerful accountable through journalism.
+The Washington Post's core message: Holding power accountable Their mission: To hold the powerful accountable through journalism

 What makes The Washington Post's brand voice unique?

 The Washington Post stands out through their principled, watchdog, investigative communication style.
-Their central brand tension — "National vs. Local" — shapes every message they craft in the Media sector.
+Their central brand tension, "National vs. Local", shapes how they communicate across the Media sector.

 What language style does The Washington Post use?